nataliagarbirasdiaz/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
 I am a Ph.D. candidate in the Department of Political Science at the University of California, Berkeley, and a Research Associate at the [Center on the Politics of Development](https://cpd.berkeley.edu/people/research-associates/).

-My main research interests are in comparative politics and the political economy of development, with a particular focus on corruption, public goods provision and accountability  in Latin America.
-I also study the formation of citizen and excombatant attitudes, and their role in stabilizing peace in post-conflict settings.
-In my dissertation, I explore the information and institutional environments that pave the way for the for rise and success of outsider candidates.
+My main research interests are in comparative politics and the political economy of development, focusing on corruption, public goods provision, and accountability in Latin America.
+I also study the formation of citizen and ex-combatant attitudes and their role in stabilizing peace in post-conflict settings.
+In my dissertation, I explore the information and institutional environments that pave the way for outsider candidates' rise and success.

 I hold an M.A. in Economics from the University of Los Andes (Colombia).
-Prior to coming to Berkeley, I worked at the World Bank, the Observatory of Democracy and at Colombia’s National Planning Department.
+Before coming to Berkeley, I worked at the World Bank, the Observatory of Democracy, and Colombia's National Planning Department.